Thinking Beyond Borders for Romania

 A person’s obligation to pay Romanian income tax is determined by residence status for taxation purposes and by the source of income derived by the individual.
 Income tax is levied at a flat tax rate of 10 percent (as of 1 January 2018), applied to each type of income, with the exception of dividends for which the applicable tax rate is 5 percent.

-Generally, a resident of Romania is defined as an individual who has their domicile in Romania, or has their center of vital interest in Romania, or spends more than 183 days in Romania during any 12-month period ending in the calendar year concerned.
-A non-resident is generally someone who doesn’t meet any of the three tax residence conditions mentioned above.
+Generally, a tax resident of Romania is defined as an individual who has their domicile in Romania, or has their center of vital interest in Romania, or spends more than 183 days in Romania during any 12-month period ending in the calendar year concerned.
+A tax non-resident is generally someone who doesn’t meet any of the three tax residence conditions mentioned above.

 As a general rule, Romanian tax residents are liable to Romanian tax on their worldwide income, whereas Romanian tax non-residents are liable to Romanian tax only on Romanian-sourced income.

-However, the non-Romanian individual who qualifies as a Romanian tax resident according to Romanian tax legislation may remain liable to Romanian income tax only on the Romanian-sourced income, provided they are deemed as a tax resident in a country/jurisdiction with which Romania has concluded a tax treaty, and if they can obtain a valid tax residency certificate issued by that country/jurisdiction within the meaning of the relevant Tax Treaty.
+However, the non-Romanian individual who qualifies as a Romanian tax resident according to Romanian tax legislation may remain liable to Romanian income tax only on the Romanian-sourced income, provided they are deemed as a tax resident in a country/jurisdiction with which Romania has concluded a tax treaty, and if they can obtain a valid tax residence certificate issued by that country/jurisdiction within the meaning of the relevant Tax Treaty.

 Employment income is generally treated as Romanian-sourced compensation to the extent that the individual performs services while physically located in Romania.